 Just as you change system resources when you install an ISA legacy adapter, you must also change resources when you remove an ISA legacy adapter.
 If you remove a legacy adapter, change the resources it formerly used to [Available].
-This allows the Plug and Play software to automatically use these resources for future configurations, or you can use these resources for future manual configurations.
+This allows the Plug and Play software to automatically use these resources for future configurations, or they can be used later when other legacy adapters are installed.